Ishwari345/EntrepreneurAI/README.md

-# 🤖 Offline AI Entrepreneur Assistant using GPT4All
+# 🤖 EntrepreneurAI – Offline AI Entrepreneur Assistant using GPT4All

-An intelligent **offline AI chatbot** that assists aspiring entrepreneurs by answering entrepreneurship-related questions using information extracted from PDF documents.
-The chatbot leverages a **local GPT4All Large Language Model (LLM)** combined with **Retrieval-Augmented Generation (RAG)** to provide context-aware responses without requiring any API keys or internet connection.
+An AI-powered **Retrieval-Augmented Generation (RAG)** chatbot that assists aspiring entrepreneurs by answering entrepreneurship-related questions using a local **GPT4All Large Language Model (LLM)** and a PDF-based knowledge base.
+The application runs entirely offline without requiring API keys, cloud services, or an internet connection after setup.

 ---

-## 📌 Project Overview
+## 📌 Overview

-The **Offline AI Entrepreneur Assistant** is designed to help students, aspiring entrepreneurs, and startup enthusiasts learn entrepreneurship concepts through an interactive chatbot.
+**EntrepreneurAI** is an offline AI assistant developed to help students, entrepreneurs, and startup enthusiasts learn entrepreneurship concepts through natural language conversations.

-Unlike cloud-based AI assistants, this chatbot runs entirely on the user's computer using a **local GPT4All model**.
-It retrieves relevant information from entrepreneurship PDF documents and generates accurate responses using a Retrieval-Augmented Generation (RAG) pipeline.
+Instead of relying on cloud-hosted AI services, the application uses a **local GPT4All model** and a **Retrieval-Augmented Generation (RAG)** pipeline.
+Entrepreneurship PDF documents are converted into vector embeddings and stored in **ChromaDB**, allowing the chatbot to retrieve relevant information and generate context-aware responses.

 The project ensures complete privacy, offline accessibility, and zero dependency on external AI services.